 A full range of features usually found at larger resorts

 Costa Linda has an fair amount of features for a resort with comparatively few guest rooms.
 Luckily, since the property is so large and is a part of a plaza, everything fits without feeling cramped.
-The resort opens up to a large lobby area where guests will find the front desk, couches and chairs, a concierge desk, lounge bar, and Tradewind's, the resort's mini-market and gift shop.
+The resort opens up to a large lobby area where guests will find the front desk, couches and chairs, a concierge desk, and Tradewind's, the resort's mini-market and gift shop.
 Also on the ground floor, to the right outside the lobby, are a few storefronts, small Taste of Heaven Spa and Salon, and the fitness room.
 Filled with modern equipment, free weights, and a few mats, the fitness room is in an "L" shape with lots of light from two full walls of windows.
-If you like games, check out the ping-pong, pool table, and large chess set between the Lobby Bar and cafe.
+If you like games, check out the ping-pong, pool table, and large chess set.
 While parking is free in the big lot out front, the hotel's expensive and low-bandwidth Internet service feels dated and disappointing.

 Rental Car Service Desk Onsite